School for Life

-- To equip students with life skills necessary to lead successful personal and professional life.
+- To equip students with the life skills necessary to lead successful personal and professional life.

 - To enable students to become global learners while remaining connected to their roots.

-- To empower integrative thought processes among students that instill lifelong learning habits.
+- To empower integrative thought processes among students that instil lifelong learning habits.

-The attributes of the 21st century learner is to recognize, identify and foster the unique capabilities of individuals; flexibility to choose learning trajectories and programs according to one’s own inclination and skill.
-Academic curriculum in the millennial society demands an international and multidisciplinary approach, leading to amalgamation of various fields of knowledge and paving the path for life-long learning, while focusing on conceptual understanding and active participation in teaching-learning pedagogy.
+The attributes of the 21st-century learner are to recognize, identify and foster the unique capabilities of individuals and; the flexibility to choose learning trajectories and programs according to one’s inclination and skill.
+Academic curriculum in the millennial society demands an international and multidisciplinary approach, leading to the amalgamation of various fields of knowledge and paving the path for life-long learning while focusing on conceptual understanding and active participation in teaching-learning pedagogy.